By Chad Hutchinson

 By Melissa Burnor

-Copyright 2013 River Raisin Publications, Inc. For the complete story, please see the Jan.
-2, 2013, edition of The Advance.
+Copyright 2013, River Raisin Publications, Inc. For the rest of this story, please see Page 1 of the May 29, 2013, edition of The Advance.

 By Melissa Burnor